 - Formal Thesis: If you intend to pursue additional graduate study beyond the MPA, you may choose to produce a formal, academic, policy-related thesis, which corresponds to the Graduate School’s MA or MS degree requirement.
 Fellows choosing this option will want to find a faculty member, preferably within the field of public affairs, who will serve as a thesis advisor.

-Detailed information about all three of the professional writing options can be found here.
+View detailed information about all three of the professional writing options.